YuriStratulat/Yuri-Stratulat/automation/testplan-automation.md

 *As a user I would like to know more about the app, an info tutorial should be displayed at the start up of the app*
 ### Acceptance criteria
 * User will see intro tutorial after opening the app for the first time (no cache);
-* User can swipe left/right to see more info about the intro;
+* User can swipe only left/right to see more info about the intro;
 * Bulet points will show how many screens of tutorial user have;
 * Swiping left on the last screen, user will be asked to insert a password;
 * User should not see intro tutorial if the app was oppened already once.
 Only the splash screen will be visible every next time user opens the app.